-These topics are captured in Practical Fishing tips with a page of its own the links to each are shown below.
+The topics listed below are top 10 of those searched on Practical Fishing Tips.
+You can go to those pages by clicking each link.
 As youngsters, how many of you learned to fish with a standard cane pole.
 Simple and effective - you can catch fish till your arms are tired using this simple mechanical device.
 Over the years we at PFT have outfitted several freshwater fishing boats.
 In doing so we have spent countless hours researching which products fit anglers needs best and asked hundreds of questions to get our own practical fishing tips from other experienced anglers.
 Research has been done into correct boat wiring in order to install or replace 12 volt electrical accessories.
 We have had to add batteries in series or parallel to suit specific needs.
-We have installed and replaced multiple depth finders / some with GPS.
+We have installed and replaced multiple depth finders and trolling motors.
 Most here at PFT find doing our own boat and motor maintenance to be rewarding and easy to do.
 Every 4 years or so you will find yourself buying a new boat battery or two.
 Of course, one great reward of fishing is to enjoy your catch for dinner, but to do this you need to master the process of filleting fish - this allows you to serve your fish without bones - and that makes everyone happy.
 Explore everything you need to know to fillet fish and which fish cleaning equipment is most important and the best.
 Which fillet board is the best for your needs?
 How do fillet boards differ?
 Do you need a simple fish stringer, metal fish stringer, fish basket of live well?
-What about a fishing light and do they really work?
 Click on the links below and read more.

 Learning is a life long process, it is rewarding, can be exciting and sometimes funny.
 Sometimes the best learning comes with a price - like trying to fix a trolling motor still mounted on the bow or your boat which is sitting in the water at the dock: Murphy's law was in full effect here as "if it could happen it will" and this PFT group dropped a key part of their trolling motor in the water.
 Fortunately the water at the dock was only 2 feet deep under the bow of the boat and tragedy was avoided when the part was retrieved.
 Explore all of Practical Fishing Tips and learn from our contributors experiences.
 You will also be invited to share some of your own key learnings.